sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="/batch-changes"><Badge text="Batch Changes" color="blue" size="small" /></a>

 #### Make changes across all of your codebase at enterprise scale with server-side Batch Changes (beta)
 Previously, you had to run src-cli locally to create batch changes, which could take an impractical amount of time or be brittle for large or resource-intensive batch changes.
-Now, with servier side Batch Changes, large-scale changes can be run across thousands of repositories with a better development experience.
+Now, with server side Batch Changes, large-scale changes can be run across thousands of repositories with a better development experience.
 By running Batch Changes server-side you can:

 - Run large-scale or resource-intensive batch changes without clogging your local machine
 - Run large batch changes quickly by distributing them across an autoscaled pool of compute instances